jbopp/pypmj/README.md

 easily and fastly created using the *Setting up a configuration file*-notebook.
 The *Using pypmj - the mie2D-project* gives you a rigorous introduction to the basic usage of pypmj.
 Check out the other notebooks as well.

+## Funding

+The *German Federal Ministry of Education and Research* is acknowledged for funding research activities  within the program NanoMatFutur (No. 03X5520) which made this software project possible.